-The above list is not exhaustive but provides a list of considerations.
+The above is not exhaustive but provides considerations to encourage consistency in decisions.

-5. Financial Considerations
+2.3 - Financial Considerations:

 Work undertaken on watercourses that have been scheduled is normally paid for by the public purse.
-This means that the cost is met by drainage rates, local authority precept, Defra Grant in Aid, or other method by which the Board meets its revenue or capital budget.
+This means that the cost is met by drainage rates, local authority precept, Defra Grant in Aid, or other methods by which the Board meets its revenue or capital budget.